centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

-A **discovery plugin** (also called **plugin**) is a script that lists a set of similar elements such as file systems or network interfaces on a given equipment.
+A **discovery plugin** (also called **plugin**) is a script that lists a set of similar elements such as file systems or network interfaces on a given resource.

-This plugins must be executable from the command line (shell) by the **centreon** user (or the user running the monitoring engine).
+This plugin must be executable from the command line (shell) by the **centreon** user (or the user running the monitoring engine).
 It can be run locally or remotely using protocols such as SSH or NRPE.

-The result must be a valid XML stream where each element must be described as an attribute of a XML node.
+The result must be a valid XML stream where each element must be described as an attribute of an XML node.
 This execution must be available using an option.
 The Centreon Plugins use '--mode=xxx --disco-show'.

 For example: